 Alcohol use disorder (AUD) and drug addiction are prevalent issues in the country.
 In 2017, 19.7 million Americans aged 12 and older suffered from substance abuse, according to the National Survey on Drug Use and Health (NSDUH).
 In the same survey, it was found out that 74% of those adults also suffered from alcohol use disorder.

-Living with a loved one with alcoholism or addiction is a harrowing experience.
-It can reach the point that their loved ones are grieving even if the addicted person is still alive.
+Living with a loved one with a drug or alcohol addiction is a harrowing experience.
+It can reach the point that their loved ones or family members are grieving even if the addicted person is still alive.
 While enabling them is easier, it’s not sustainable — and it’s harmful in the long run.

 Spotting an Alcoholic or Drug Addict

-While it differs per person, there are some general signs you can watch out for if you suspect that your loved one suffers from AUD or drug addiction.
+While it differs per person, there are some general signs you can watch out for if you suspect that your loved one suffers from AUD or drug abuse.